 I can’t believe I missed super snowstorm Jonas!
-I travelled out to Dallas for a work trip this weekend right before it hit.
-I was mildly upset that I didn’t get to cozy up on the couch and watch movies, go outside to make snow angels, or sip some hot cocoa.
-I was, however, very happy that I didn’t have to partake in any shoveling activity.
+My work trip to Dallas this weekend coincided with the start of the storm hit.
+I got out just before he arrived!.
+I’ll admit, I was mildly upset that I didn’t get to cozy up on the couch to watch movies, go outside to make snow angels, or sip some hot cocoa.
+However, I was very happy that I didn’t have to partake in any shoveling activity.
 The storm did manage to put a wrinkle in my plans by leaving me stranded in Dallas for an extra day.
 I was one of the lucky ones who managed a rescheduled flight within two days even if it did take a change of airline, two planes, and a handful of additional hours to do so.

 Today I’m here to save you all from having to brainstorm a last minute Thanksgiving contribution for your celebrations!
 This is an easy as pie, 4 ingredient recipe that can be used as an appetizer or to supplement the dinner’s bread baskets.

 During the summer I tend to eat a lot of salads.
 They are a cool and crisp relief on those sticky summer nights.
 With salad the possibilities are endless.
 Yet, I tend to fall into the same hum drum everyday salad routine.
 This year I have tried to break out of the monotony.
 First came, the Watermelon and Arugula salad (which was a big hit with all of you!) and now…. the Crab Cobb Salad Stacks.